dougeby/IntuneDocs/intune-user-help/you-need-to-resolve-a-threat-found-by-checkpoint-android.md

 When this happens, uninstall the app to regain access to your company email and data right away.
 If do not uninstall the app, you will lose access to your email and data until you do uninstall the app.

 Still need help?
-Contact your IT admin.
+Contact your company support.
 For contact information, check the [Company Portal website](https://portal.manage.microsoft.com).